-In 1 Samuel chapter seventeen, we find ourselves watching a battle between Israel and the Philistines in the Elah valley (17:2).
-The Philistine giant, Goliath, who was ten feet tall (six cubits and a span, v.4), and wore a full armor suit, taunted the Israelite soldiers.
-Saul was the tallest Israelite soldier so he could go to battle with Goliath.
-But just like the other Israelite soldiers, Saul felt afraid and intimidated.
+n 1 Samuel chapter seventeen, we find ourselves watching a battle between Israel and the Philistines in the Elah valley (17:2).
+The Philistine giant, Goliath, was ten feet tall (six cubits and a span, v.
+4), and was suited in full armor.
+Goliath taunted the Israelites' soldiers.
+Saul was the tallest Israelite soldier, so he could engage in battle with Goliath.
+However, much like the other Israelite soldiers, Saul felt afraid and intimidated.

-The three eldest sons of Jesse who were soldiers received a food package from their father, who sent it with David.
-David inquired, "Who is this uncircumcised Philistine that he should defy the armies of the living God?" (v.26) It was a bold, faith-driven question.
-David saw a mortal man defying almighty God.
+The three eldest sons of Jesse, who were soldiers, received a food package from their father, who sent it with David.
+David inquired, "Who is this uncircumcised Philistine that he should defy the armies of the living God?" (v.
+26) It was a bold, faith-driven question because David saw a mortal man defying almighty God.
 His older brother, Eliab, became enraged that David was there.
-But when Saul heard David's words, he requested David's presence.
+On the other hand, when Saul heard David's words, he requested David's presence.

-David desired to go fight Goliath, but Saul only saw David as an inexperienced boy.
+David desire was to engage in battle with Goliath, but Saul only saw David as an inexperienced boy.
 We must be sensitive in how we treat others because God can use anybody.
 God does not consider age, race, sex, socioeconomic status, etc. David witnessed to Saul about the times when God gave him the power to overtake bears and lions.
-This demonstrated that David had a close relationship with God that enabled him to have great faith in God's power to deliver.
+This demonstrated that David had a close relationship with God that enabled him to have great faith in his power to deliver.
 He had full confidence in victory over Goliath.

 David used a slingshot and one stone to slay the giant.
 A sling was an offensive weapon of battle made of a leather thong that was wider in the middle than at the two ends.
 The stone was placed in the middle, and the sling was spun around the head.
 The stone was hurled at the intended target.
-In this situation, the target was Goliath.
-He was hit in the head and fell.

-David cut Goliath's head off.
-Taking Goliath's head, while grisly, was not a matter of evidence but of having a trophy to prove to Israel that God's power was with them: in essence, a public proof of God's power on behalf of those who put their confidence in God (1 Samuel 17:47).
+In this situation, the target was Goliath who ended up being hit in the head and falling to the ground.
+In addition, David cut Goliath's head off.
+Taking Goliath's head, while grisly, was not a matter of evidence but of having a trophy to prove to Israel that God's power was with them; in essence, this demonstrated a public proof of God's power on behalf of those who put their confidence in God (1 Samuel 17:47).
 The Philistines fled after Goliath fell because he was their champion.